 African Green Monkeys

-Researchers interested in obtaining information concerning access to the colony and/or its related data, genetic, and imaging repository should contact Dr. Matthew Jorgensen.
-For those interested in obtaining samples or purchasing animals, please complete the Vervet Request Form.
+Researchers interested in obtaining information concerning access to the colony and/or its related data, genetic, and imaging repository should contact Dr. Matthew Jorgensen or complete the Vervet Request Form.

 Feasibility Funds – Letter of Intent Due March 16

 The Wake Forest Clinical and Translational Science Institute’s Primate Signature Program supports the VRC and provides funds, expertise, and infrastructure for feasibility studies that advance the Clinical and Translational Science Award network’s translational research.
 Each year the Program provides funds for feasibility studies to assist new nonhuman primate (NHP) researchers and investigators without direct access to NHPs in exploring ideas using the vervet colony.
 Awarded studies are conducted at Wake Forest with significant technical and faculty support with no requirement for awardees to be on-site during the study.

 Examples of past studies have included the assessment of: